Assessing tradeoffs of grassland management approaches with collaborative adaptive management

 Summary:

-The Nebraska Sandhills region is one of the largest (20,179 miles2) and the most intact native grasslands in the world.
-Sandhills grasslands are used primarily for beef cattle production, but these native environments also provide important wildlife and plant species habitat, wetlands and water infiltration for recharge of the Great Plains aquifer, and other ecosystem services such as recreation.
+The Nebraska Sandhills region is one of the largest (20,179 miles2), intact native grasslands remaining in the world.
+Sandhills grasslands are used primarily for beef cattle production, but these ecosystems also provide important wildlife and plant species habitat, wetlands and water infiltration for recharge of the Great Plains aquifer, and other ecosystem services such as recreation.
 Vegetation management typically includes a combination of grazing strategies, mechanical and chemical control of invasive plants, and, less frequently, prescribed fire.
 Tradeoffs that occur among competing ecosystem services (e.g., soil health, cattle weight gain, economic return, wildlife diversity) and disservices (e.g., invasive species, low plant diversity, compromised soils) must be evaluated and quantified when making management decisions that have consequences for sustaining livelihoods.

 Grasslands on fire as part of prescribed burning exercise.